 These are so simple to make, they might just have a permanent place in my fridge.
 After all, who doesn’t love the idea of popping open an individual cheesecake after a long day?

 And don’t worry about storage.
-Once these are cooked and chilled, they will keep well for about a week.
-I guarantee that they will not last that long.
+Once these are cooked and chilled, they will keep well for about a week in a fridge.
+But I guarantee that they will not last that long.

 If you're new to sous vide, take a quick read through these intro posts: